Gabriel Moreno Preview, Player Props: Diamondbacks vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.04 team ERA that ranks 13th among all MLB pitching staffs.
+- The Orioles' 4.04 team ERA ranks 13th across all league pitching staffs.

-- Orioles pitchers combine to give up the ninth-fewest home runs in baseball (148 total, 1.1 per game).
+- The Orioles give up the ninth-fewest home runs in baseball (150 total, 1.1 per game).

-- His most recent time out came on Friday against the Colorado Rockies, when the left-hander went six innings, surrendering four earned runs while allowing six hits.
+- In his last appearance on Saturday, the right-hander tossed six innings against the Colorado Rockies, allowing two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.